 Creators must be respectful of how the characters were created to be.
 DC and Marvel have taken a lot of flack in recent years for their portrayal of mainstay characters within their respective books.
 Entire story arcs have been published that showcase characters such as Peter Parker/Spider-Man, the X-Men, Captain America, Superman, or Batman as so far removed from everything we know about these characters that the book is related to them in name only.
 Nick Spencer was notorious for this with his run on Captain America, wherein the historically patriotic titular character was revealed to have secretly been a Hydra sleeper agent for decades.
 This, naturally, went over with fans about as well as any sane person would expect – not well at all.
 And soon, Marvel and Spencer were forced to backpedal in an attempt to repair and reverse the damage, but that damage had been done.
 It took some time, but Spencer was given the lead writer position on The Amazing Spider-Man.
 The opening issue of his arc set what fans hoped would be the consistent tone for the run, with Peter and Mary Jane Watson at long last reuniting and realizing that they truly were meant to be.
 The run thus far has been hot and cold, with some issues being undeniably fun romps through the panels, and others showing characters being written in an unlikeable manner akin to a middle school girl (and I’m referring to Peter here, not any of the female cast).

-This problem of writers showing a complete lack of understanding of the characters of whom they are supposed to be taking the reigns has extended to DC too, with heroes such as Batman being written in an early 2000s, emo, introspective manner.
+This problem of writers showing a complete lack of understanding of the characters of whom they are supposed to be taking the reins has extended to DC too, with heroes such as Batman being written in an early 2000s, emo, introspective manner.
 This isn’t to say that there’s anything inherently wrong with introspection for characters; the opposite is true.
 However, when a writer inserts themselves into the character without retaining who that character is at their core, it becomes a problem.
 An example of this would be the recent DC “event” Heroes in Crisis.
-I’ll preface this by stating that Tom King is a good writer at times, but his portrayal of mainstay DC characters in this event is so far removed from who they are that it is beyond frustrating to read.
+I’ll preface this by stating that Tom King has shown a good writer at times in the past (his Mister Miracle and first twenty-something issues on DC Rebirth Batman were mostly well-received), but his portrayal of mainstay DC characters in this event is so far removed from who they are that it is beyond frustrating to read.
 So much of the dialogue reads nothing like these people, and any reader of a sciential status would ask, “Who are these people?
 No one talks like this!”
 Additionally, the story ignores much of what DC has been doing thus far with their Rebirth arc.
 Joshua Williamson, the current writer for The Flash, had quite literally just established Wally West as the fastest being to have ever existed in the DC multiverse, and that he was to be one of the greatest heroes of all time, and yet Tom King decides to kill him off-panel.
-This, while likely to be undone with some time traveling shenanigans by Booster Gold (another central character in the event), is entirely disrespectful to not only what Williamson was setting up following the Flash War event (solid event – I recommend checking it out), but also to hardcore classic Wally West fans (of which I am amongst), who were elated to have finally had our favorite speedster return to continuity.
+This, while likely to be undone with some time-traveling shenanigans, either by Booster Gold (another central character in the event) or in some other fashion, is entirely disrespectful to not only what Williamson was setting up following the Flash War event (solid event – I recommend checking it out), but also to hardcore classic Wally West fans (of which I am amongst), who were elated to have finally had our favorite speedster return to continuity.
 This leads to another issue with modern comic books, and that is the subversion of readers’ expectations.

 Subverting expectations is something that DC and Marvel have apparently learned from the writing team at WWE.
 This stems from the notion that an angry consumer is an engaged consumer, and while this may be true to an extent with professional wrestling, as it is primarily a live viewing and interactive experience, the same cannot be said of comic books.
 This is represented by the outcry and backlash DC received after Tom King’s notorious Batman #50, in which fans were eagerly awaiting the marriage of Batman and Catwoman.
 Shills aside, virtually no one was pleased that all of the build-up to the historic moment in Bruce Wayne’s life ended with him being left at the altar by Selena Kyle; that includes both readers and retailers who had tried to get their hands on as many variant covers as possible in anticipation of the big day by ordering a staggering amount of copies of the milestone issue.
+Furthermore, ever since being ditched at the altar, Tom King’s Batman has been written as the most ineffectual beta male imaginable who is constantly whining about how unhappy he is.
+I’m not the world biggest Dark Knight fan, but I am knowledgable on the character enough to know that this is throw-away garbage and not at all in-line with the character.
 Regardless of how the present Batman arc is going, Tom King will forever be remembered as the guy who made the vast majority of fans and retailers who purchased Batman #50 want an immediate refund for the dirty tactics.
 Comic book fans don’t want to be pissed off to be engaged; we want to be happily engaged (much like Bruce Wayne thought he was, I would imagine).

 Creators must learn to take criticism with grace and humility.
 Insert obnoxious clapping hands here: creators cannot continue to call their paying customers racists, sexists, misogynists, etc. Full-stop.
 Firstly, geek culture and natural diversity are concomitant of one another in that people male, female, of all ethnicities and shades, backgrounds, and preferences love superheroes.
 And this false narrative that one must look exactly like a character in order to like them is simultaneously ignorant and arrogant.
 I don’t have to be a white female to like Kara Zor-El/Supergirl, and yet she’s one of my favorite characters and her reintroduction to the DC universe in 2004 by the superstar team of Jeph Loeb and Michael Turner is quite literally what brought me back into American comic books in the first place.
 In that same vein, I can’t stand a character like the present representation of Carol Danvers – I’m sorry, Carl Manvers – who has been presented as one of the most ostensibly unlikable characters in modern comic book continuity.
 Carol Danvers/Ms. Marvel from the early 2000s was truly an apex for female superheroes.
 She was charismatic, intelligent, had a completely different lens through which she saw and processed events in the Marvel universe (including the first Civil War), and she was a certifiable bombshell to boot.
 When longtime fans of a given book take to social media to interact with the current creative teams behind the said book and have some criticisms of however they may be presented, these creators must act professionally.
 There can be no exception to this; in virtually every field out there wherein your job requires you interact with consumers on some level, if you fly off the handle on those customers, it’s your tuckus that’s in trouble, not theirs.
 So if a fan says something critical of your work, take it in stride, and see what fan consensus is – after all, they are the paying customer, and they get to vote with their wallet as to whether or not you retain your job.
 That said, there are undoubtedly times when a fan becomes mordant and may have a particularly hot n’ spicy take that comes off as more than simply critical, and it’s times like these where that respect is a door that swings both ways.
 Fans don’t need to blast creators with obscenities either; it’s not productive, and it only further bifurcates the fandom.